josealexandre-mecai/img-processing-2022/README.md

 Analyze a set of images related to Electronic Waste by extracting texture and keypoint features and then using these features in two tasks: image classification and image retrieval.

 # 2. Description of the Input Images
 As shown in the examples below, the images refer to Electronic Waste (Printed Circuit Boards, Connectors, Cables and Wires, Batteries, Screens, Magnetic Tapes, Metals, etc.) and they were obtained by taking photos of the Scrap / Waste Disposal operation of a large IT company.

+In order to showcase the results, we've also extracted some e-Waste images from the website https://www.alamy.com/

-Given the main objective of the project and the methods chosen, we don't propose the production of output images.
-On the other hand, we apply dimension reduction techniques and plot point cloud charts to create a visualization of the features extracted from the images.
+Given the main objective of the project and the methods chosen, we didn't propose the production of output images.
+On the other hand, we applied dimension reduction techniques and plotted point cloud charts to create a visualization of the features extracted from the images.

 ## Images - Examples: